Leb2305/Leb2305/README.md

 ## 🙋 About Me

-I'm a third-year Software Development with Cyber Security student, passionate about writing clean code and understanding how systems can be secured from the ground up.
+I'm a third-year Software Development with Cyber Security student, passionate about writing clean code.
 I enjoy working across the full stack and exploring the intersection of software engineering and security.

-- 🔐 Interested in **cyber security**, **secure software design**, and **ethical hacking**
+- 🔐 Interested in **Software Engineering** & **Cyber Security**
 - 🌱 Always learning — currently deepening my knowledge in **networking** and **secure coding practices**
 - 🤝 Open to **collaborating** on interesting projects and **internship opportunities**